cobalthq/cobalt-product-public-docs/content/en/BestPractices/protect-your-apis-with-rate-limiting.md

   })
 ```

-Fraudsters can easily abuse this API endpoint for toll fraud due to the lack of rate limits.
+Fraudsters can easily abuse this API endpoint for toll fraud due to the lack of rate limiting.

 ### Fix